 “That’s why we have different laws that govern corporations than govern individual citizens,” he said.
 “And so to say that corporations are people, again, flies in the face of all the traditional Supreme Court decisions that we have made — that have been made in the past.”

 Put this another way: McCain actually seems to recognize that Mittens is setting up to be the front man for a presidency whose IOUs belong to Adelson’s Israel-first hunger and, as McCain himself points out, that Chinese connection that will surely disappoint those who actually credit Romney’s bluster on confrontation with Beijing.
 (Not to mention all the other notes that will have to be paid to folks like the Kochs, et al.)

 John McCain sees this as “a very bleak period in American politics.”

 Image: John Singer Sargent, Charles Deering at Brickell Point, Miami, 1917.

-Explore posts in the same categories: Massive Fail, McCain, Republican knavery, Romney comment below, or link to this permanent URL from your own site.
+Massive Fail, McCain, Republican knavery, Romney comment below, or link to this permanent URL from your own site.